diefenbach/django-lfs/docs/user/concepts/delivery_times.rst

 Overview
 ========

-Delivery times are used to calculate the delivery time for single products or the total cart.
+LFS calculates automatically the delivery times for single products and the total cart.
+Delivery times are managed on a central place and are assigned to shipping methods, that means they are usually dependent on the first valid or selected shipping method, if not explicitly overwritten for a product (see below).

-The common way how to use delivery times is to assign them to :doc:`shipping methods </user/management/shop/shipping_methods>`.
-The delivery time of a product and the total cart is then calculated by LFS automatically.
+To calculate the delivery time for a single product (to display it within the product page) LFS takes the first shipping method, which is valid for the product and customer (all :doc:`criteria </user/concepts/criteria>` are true) and takes the assigned delivery time of it.
+It's also possible to override this mechanism for single products with a :ref:`manually delivery time

-To calculate the delivery time for a single product LFS takes the first valid shipping method for the current customer, i.e. the first shipping method which meets all :doc:`criteria </user/concepts/criteria>`.
+<products_management_stock>`.

-To calculate the delivery time for the total cart LFS takes the shipping method the customer has currently selected.
-In this way the customer can see in real time how long a delivery would take when he changes the shipping method from standard to express for instance.
+To calculate the delivery time for the total cart (to display it within the cart and the checkout page), LFS takes the shipping method the customer has currently selected and calculates on base of that the maximum delivery time of all products within the cart.
+Also in this case the manual delivery times are taken into account.
+Is the selected shipping method for a product not valid for this one the default delivery time is used.

-It is also possible to overwrite this mechanism for single products with a :ref:`manually delivery time <products_management_stock>`.
+Additionally the :ref:`internal delivery time <products_management_stock>` (shop owner orders product) can be added to the delivery time for the customer.

-See Also
+See also
 ========

 * :doc:`Delivery Times Management </user/management/shop/delivery_times>`